by Garrick Dee

 Speaking of navigation, the 960 comes with the same iAdapt 2.0 navigation as the 980.
 Without going deep into the technicalities, it is more Dyson than Neato meaning it uses a camera to help it mark landmarks and help it keep track where it is at.

-When this robot docks, it remembers the exact area it last cleaned and will return to that exact same spot after recharging.
+When this robot docks, it remembers the exact area it last cleaned and will return to that same spot after recharging.

 You will notice a sharp turn from the previous generation 800 series that used a random cleaning pattern.

-This means more efficient cleaning that will maximize run time and cover more real estate.
+It means more efficient cleaning that will maximize run time and cover more real estate.

 The problem with a bristled brush is the amount of hair it captures that you will need to cut at least once or twice a week to maintain the efficiency.